Skip to content

 Hover over the Shapes button to select a shape.

-To draw a shape, click on the corresponding button on the Instruments toolbar, then hold the left mouse button in the chart and move the cursor.
+To draw a shape, click the corresponding button on the Instruments toolbar, then hold the left mouse button in the chart and move the cursor.
 Release the button to draw a shape.

 To move a shape just drag and drop it to any desired location on the chart.